livechat/design-system/README.md

 `example-react` is a simple React app based on vite-react boilterplate.
 It has direct dependency on `react-components` package, so every change should be reflected in the app via auto-reload.

+# How to test?

+We have prepared a document describing testing process and principals [here](./TESTING.md).

 # How to release?

 We have entire document about that take a look [here](./RELEASE.md).